 The ACHP will explore opportunities for encouraging implementation of the policy statement’s recommendations.

 ACHP Traditional Trades Training Task Force

 The Task Force’s goal is to build a preservation ethic in construction trades and highlight the worth of skilled craft workers.
 To that end, the Task Force will consider key issues regarding preservation trades, including credentialing, apprenticeships, and curriculum development.
-By exploring current opportunities and future possibilities, the group will seek to develop recommendations for federal action that could be embodied in a formal ACHP policy statement.

 Traditional Trades Training Programs and Resources